Qannir: 1948, and after

-Between 22–24 April 1948, the women and children of Qannir started to evacuate the village, apparently on [Arab] "orders from on high".
+Between 22 and 24 April 1948, the women and children of Qannir started to evacuate the village, apparently on [Arab] "orders from on high".

 According to a dispatch sent by Fawzi al-Qawuqji to the [Arab] High Command, an enemy attack from Ein Hashofeit started on 0400 on 8 May towards Quannir and Kafr Quari.
 The attackers were supported by armored cars.
 According to al-Qawuqji the attack was "resisted and repelled", with a result of one killed and four wounded on the Palestinian side.

 However, according to Haganah sources, the forces of the Alexandroni Brigade "raided the village on 9 May 1948, killed four Arabs and blew up 55 houses".
 According to Morris, the remaining villagers probably left at this time.
 Following the war the area was incorporated into the State of Israel, with the kibbutz of Regavim established on the village's former lands in 1949.

 Khalidi described the place in 1992: Stone rubble is strewn about the site, which is covered with thorns, fig trees, and cactus.
 Part of the adjacent land is used by Israelis as pasture and the other part is cultivated.